 School contact officer

 Each school participating in the NAP sample assessments must nominate a school contact officer (SCO) which is typically the school principal or his/her delegate.
 If a school is being considered for inclusion in a NAP sample assessment, the SCO can expect to be contacted by the relevant departmental/organisational representative and contractor allowing enough time for the necessary logistical preparations to be made at the school.
 The SCO will coordinate activities within the school, such as scheduling the assessment session, notifying teachers and students of the assessment and liaising with parents.
 The SCO for each school is provided with a School contact officer's manual.

 School release materials are available to schools following each sample assessment.
 The information and assessment materials in these documents have been designed to assist teachers to administer their own assessment and gauge their own students’ proficiency in the relevant area.
 By replicating components of the sample assessments, teachers may be able to judge their students’ proficiency in relation to the proficiency levels for each domain.
 It is anticipated that teachers will be able to reflect on this information to enhance teaching and monitoring programs in our schools.

 The school release materials developed between 2003 and 2012 provide teachers with: a guide for administering the test, a printable test booklet, a marking guide and a table to convert student scores into levels on the NAP–SL scale.

-For the 2015 cycle, an online demonstration test is available.
-The demonstration site is used to familiarise students, teachers and parents with NAP–SL online items (questions).
+For the 2015 and 2016 cycle, online demonstration test websites are available.
+The demonstration site is used to familiarise students, teachers and parents with online items (questions).
 The test includes a selection of questions covering the range of science literacy strands, but it does not reflect all components of the test itself.